civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(1)** Subject to section 7, the Governor in Council may make regulations

-    prescribing lines enclosing areas adjacent to the Province for the purpose of **subparagraph** (a)**(i)** of the definition offshore area in section 2; **and**
+    prescribing lines enclosing areas adjacent to the Province for the purpose of subparagraph (a)(i) of the definition offshore area in section 2; and

     amending paragraph (b) of that definition.

-> **Explanatory Note**:
-> Existing text of subsection 5(1):
-> *Existing Text*:
-> > Subject to section 7, the Governor in Council may make regulations prescribing lines enclosing areas adjacent to the Province for the purpose of paragraph (a) of the definition offshore area in section 2.

 ### Section 6

 The definition **agreement** in subsection 6(1) of the Act is replaced by the following:

-**agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum, **or respecting offshore renewable energy projects**, carried out on any frontier lands; (**accord**)
+**agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum, or respecting offshore renewable energy projects, carried out on any frontier lands; (**accord**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum carried out on any frontier lands; (**accord**)

 ### Section 7